skrey/yellow-extensions/features/core/README.md

 `CoreServerTimezone` = timezone of the website
 `CoreSafeMode` = enable safe mode with restrictions, 1 or 0
 `CoreMultiLanguageMode` = enable multi language mode, 1 or 0

+The following settings can be configured in file `system/settings/text.ini`:

+`DateFormatShort` = short date format such as June 2016
+`DateFormatMedium` = medium date format such as 2016-06-01
+`DateFormatLong` = long date format such as 2016-06-01 13:37
+`TimeFormatShort` = short time format such as 13:37
+`TimeFormatMedium` = medium time format such as 13:37:01
+`TimeFormatLong` = long time format such as 13:37:01 GMT+1

 The following page status values are supported: